MediaComem/comem-webdev/subjects/js-promises/README.md

 <!-- slide-column -->

-You can use the `Promise.resolve` shortcut instead.
+You can use the `Promise.resolve` shortcut instead:
-It will create a promise that is automatically resolved with the passed value.

 <!-- slide-column 65 -->